wmosienski/BlogPet/README.md

-# Blog Pet - _a pet project to learn TypeScript basics_
+# Blog Pet - _a pet project to enhance proficiency in TypeScript_

 _working time - 62.7 hours_